shyamvis/ACT-COVID-Ontology/inclusion-criteria.md

 ### Inclusion criteria

-A patient with one or more of these codes
+A patient with one or more of these codes:

 ICD-10 B97.29 (Other coronavirus as the cause of diseases classified elsewhere) on or after 01/01/2020